What’s this all about?

 The primary audience is drawn from the communities in Sydney, although you’re also welcome if you are from elsewhere.
 The event will be participatory, and collaborative.
 Workshops, activities, and discussions are favoured ahead of one person speaking at the front of the room in front of a slide deck.

 The event is being run by practitioners from the Australian agile community.
-2019 will be the forth time the event will be held in Sydney.
-There are also versions in Melbourne, Canberra, Brisbane and Adelide.
+2023 will be the fifth time the event will be held in Sydney.
+There are also versions in Melbourne, Canberra, Brisbane and Adelaide.

 Our guiding principles are: